DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Related Work

-For geometry and semantic inconsistency, object placement~\cite{graconet,instanceplacement} aimed to predict the reasonable location and scale of foreground given a pair of foreground and background.
-To further cope with inconsistent camera viewpoint, previous spatial transformation methods~\cite{stgan,sfgan,gccgan} proposed to forecast the warping parameters to correct the foreground geometrically.
-Nevertheless, the predicted warping parameters can only realize affine or perspective transformation, which is unable to handle complicated geometric adjustment (\emph{e.g.}, dramatically changed viewpoint, non-rigid foreground objects).

 Early works on image composition usually only focus on one sub-task or performs multiple sub-tasks sequentially.
-Recently, generative image composition \cite{paintbyexample,objectstitch,affordanceinsertion} proposed to solving all the issues by using one unified model.
-As discussed in Section~\ref{sec:intro}, the results generated by \cite{paintbyexample,objectstitch} are not faithful to the input foreground.
-The method in \cite{li2023dreamedit} requires segmentation and iterative composition, which is very tedious.
+Recently, generative image composition \cite{paintbyexample,objectstitch,affordanceinsertion} proposed to solve all the issues with a unified model.
+However, the results of \cite{paintbyexample,objectstitch} are not faithful to input foreground.
+DreamEdit~\cite{li2023dreamedit} has a tedious pipeline with iterative segmentation and composition.